alex-mccombie/resume_readme/AlexMcCombie-Coder-README.md

-# Resume of Alex McCombie : Coder Analyst.
+# Resume of Alex McCombie : Coder

 | - | - |
 | ---- | ----|